Ka5hme/tdd-lifetracker-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shout out to Kiara and Robert from Schimidt Furtues pod 1
+Shout out to Kiara and Robert from Schmidt Furtues pod 1